Chapter 6.1 Health EDRM research in the context of COVID-19

 What is this chapter about?

-Chapter 6.1 describes the impacts of COVID-19 and other concurrent emergencies for health emergency and disaster risk management (Health EDRM), and key challenges and lessons for Health EDRM research in the context of COVID-19.
-This chapter will be useful for researchers to other chapters in this book, to help them to plan, conduct and communicate Health EDRM research in the context of COVID-19 and concurrent risks from all hazards, including epidemics and future pandemics.
-It also includes five case studies of Health EDRM research in the context of COVID-19.
+This chapter will help researchers using other chapters in this book to plan, conduct and communicate Health EDRM research in the context of COVID-19 and concurrent risks from all hazards, including epidemics and future pandemics.
+It outlines key challenges and lessons for Health EDRM research and includes five case studies of Health EDRM research in the context of COVID-19.

 Case studies presented in the chapter